tyler-maxwell/mtg-collection-catalog/README.md

 ##### Card Model
 - metaverseId
+  - number
   - used to get card information from [MTGJSON 4](https://mtgjson.com/v4/)
   - used to get [card image](https://www.reddit.com/r/magicTCG/comments/31v0n4/website_or_api_to_get_mtg_card_images/cq57ihi/)
+- ownedCount
+  - number
+- wishCount
+  - number
+- neededCount
+  - number
+  - this is **_never directly edited by user_**; it is only edited when the amount of a card in a deck is changed

 ##### Deck Model